CloudLabs-MOC/AI-102-AIEngineer/Instructions/06-translate-text.md

      ![](./images/a-52.png)

      >**Note:** If you encounter an error stating that .NET 8.0 is missing or not installed, it is because your system only has .NET 9.0 installed.
-To resolve this, open the project file located at `C-Sharp/text-translation/translate_text.csproj` and update the <TargetFramework> element from net8.0 to net9.0.
+To resolve this, open the project file located at `C-Sharp/text-translation/translate_text.csproj` and update the <TargetFramework> element from net8.0 to net9.0 and press `Ctrl+S` to save the changes.
 Now re-run `dotnet run`.

     ![](./images/error2.png)